mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 {{"demo": "pages/components/text-fields/TextFieldShowcase.js", "hideHeader":true}}

+## Form props

+The `TextField` supports standard form attributes e.g. `required`, `readOnly`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.

+{{"demo": "pages/components/text-fields/FormPropsTextField.js"}}

+## Validation

+{{"demo": "pages/components/text-fields/ValidationTextField.js"}}

+## Multiline

+{{"demo": "pages/components/text-fields/MultilineTextField.js"}}

+## Icons

+There are multiple ways to display an icon with a `TextField`.

+{{"demo": "pages/components/text-fields/InputWithIcon.js"}}

+### Input Adornments

+The main way is with an `InputAdornment`.
+These can be used to add a prefix, a suffix or an action to an input.
+For instance, you can use an icon button to hide or reveal the password.

+{{"demo": "pages/components/text-fields/InputAdornments.js"}}

+## Layout

+`TextField` and `FormControl` allow the specification of `margin` to alter the vertical spacing of inputs.
+Using `none` (default) will not apply margins to the `FormControl`, whereas `dense` and `normal` will as well as alter other styles to meet the specification.

+`TextField` and `FormControl` also allow the specification of `fullWidth` which makes the input take up the full width of its container.

+{{"demo": "pages/components/text-fields/TextFieldLayout.js"}}

 ## Uncontrolled vs Controlled

 The `TextField` component can be controlled or uncontrolled

 {{"demo": "pages/components/text-fields/UncontrolledTextField.js"}}

-## Form props

-The `TextField` supports standard form attributes e.g. required, readOnly, etc.

-{{"demo": "pages/components/text-fields/FormPropsTextField.js"}}

-## Material-UI specific props

-{{"demo": "pages/components/text-fields/SpecificPropTextFields.js"}}

 ## Components